LNWR CROXLEY GREEN JN - CROXLEY GREEN (single line 1½ miles)

 In 1996 Hertfordshire County Council was allowed to break through the embankment short of Croxley Green station to build a new dual carriageway road called Ascot Road.
 This severed the line just east of the bridge over the River Gade/Grand Union Canal.
 The branch was last walked with the third rail track still in situ.

-Stations: at Watford Stadium and Watford West retain platforms, lights, nameboards and entrances but no buildings; Croxley Green intact complete with third rail trackwork, nameboard, lights and entrance.
+At Watford Stadium and Watford West retain platforms, lights, nameboards and entrances but no buildings; Croxley Green intact complete with third rail trackwork, nameboard, lights and entrance.

-Bridges: all bridges in place including twin-span lattice girder bridge over the Grand Union Canal and River Gade at Croxley Green station; bridge carrying Tolpits lane at Watford West.
+All bridges in place including twin-span lattice girder bridge over the Grand Union Canal and River Gade at Croxley Green station; bridge carrying Tolpits lane at Watford West.

 If you are able to add to, update or correct the 'Route Today' and/or the 'Relics' sections and you do not subscribe to the Bygone Lines Yahoo!
 Group would you please email the information to the Webb Master who will pass the information on.